 Robin Abrams joined SIGA as General Counsel & Chief Administrative Officer on April 12, 2016.
-In addition to her role at SIGA, Ms. Abrams holds the position of Executive Vice President and General Counsel of vTv Therapeutics, Inc. ("vTv"), a company on whose board of directors two of the Company's directors sit.
 Prior to joining SIGA, Ms. Abrams had a fourteen-year tenure at Purdue Pharma L.P., where she served as Vice President and Associate General Counsel.
 While at Purdue, Ms. Abrams was Purdue's primary legal contact with government entities including the Department of Justice, Drug Enforcement Administration and other federal, state and local authorities.
 Ms. Abrams also served as Purdue's liaison with congressional committees and caucuses that focused on issues related to Purdue's products, such as abuse and diversion of opioid pharmaceutical products.
 Ms. Abrams also oversaw Purdue's legal regulatory, employment, and government litigation groups.
 Prior to Purdue, Ms. Abrams served as an Assistant United States Attorney in the Southern District of New York and prior to that, Ms. Abrams clerked for then-Chief Judge Jack B. Weinstein, federal District Court, Eastern District of New York.
 Ms. Abrams earned her Juris Doctor degree from New York University School of Law, and her Bachelor of Arts degree from Cornell University.